alljoyn/extras-webdocs/docs/learn/base-services/notification/index.md

 ### Message Types

 Notifications can be one of three types: Info, Warning, and Emergency.
 Info should be used most of the time.
-When appropriate a Warning can be used to draw more attention to the notification.
+When appropriate, a Warning can be used to draw more attention to the notification.
 Similary, Emergency can be used prudently in situations when extreme attention is required.